-With winter just around the corner, we thought that this was the perfect time to post Vinay's fabulous guest post.
 Instead of dreading that first snowfall, embrace the white stuff and take up a new hobby or sport.
-This post will give you all the ideas you need to enjoy the great outdoors in the true north.
+This post will give you all the ideas you need to enjoy the great outdoors in Canada.
 Don't forget to bundle up!

 The sense of fun coupled with the spirit of adventure of winter enthusiasts has given rise to diverse outdoor activities that are truly entertaining.
 Hence, to experience the excitement of Canadian winter, you need to participate in the following activities…